min2ha/ukwa-site/content/target/69443/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Why are today's leaders hysterical doom merchants?
-QUENTIN LETTS asks whatever happened to Keep Calm and Carry On

 Asks why Britain's elite and politicians seem to be intent on creating panic through predictions of disastrous consequences of everything from the Summer 2018 heatwave to Brexit.